AgostonAttila/PrjctBudgetBuddy/README.md

 **Clients**:

+- Blazor with server part (new identity pages etc.)
 - Blazor Dotnet 8
-- Blazor with server part (new identity pages etc.)
-- MAUI Dotnet 8 (Hybrid)
+- MAUI Dotnet 8 (Hybrid) (It could have common components with Blazor, but i want to separate projects)
 - Angular 17
 - React 18 (Vite)
 - NextJs 14 (without server)